triton-inference-server/server/docs/backend.rst

 ========

 A *backend* is the implementation that executes a model.
-A backend can be a wrapper around an deep learning framework, like PyTorch, TensorFlow, TensorRT or ONNX.
+A backend can be a wrapper around a deep learning framework, like PyTorch, TensorFlow, TensorRT or ONNX.
 Or a backend can be custom C/C++ logic performing any operation, for example, image pre-processing.

 All backends must implement the :ref:`section-triton-backend-api`.
-Triton uses this API to send requests to the backend for inferencing/execution, and the backend uses the API to communicate with Triton.
+Triton uses this API to send requests to the backend for execution and the backend uses the API to communicate with Triton.

 Every model must be associated with a backend.
 A model's backend is specified in the :ref:`section-model-configuration` using the